samelat/bogeyman/README.md

+Many Thanks to Mauro Soria that is helping me a lot in the development of new components and solving some problems.

 How to use it:

 1)  Put the script bogeyman.php in the server you want to use as source for the remote connections.